How to Remove Facial Recognition Sign-in from Your Windows 11 Account

 Why Remove Facial Recognition?

-Some people prefer to use only their PIN.
-Others have privacy concerns.
-Whatever your reason, removing facial recognition is easy.
+Some people prefer to use only their PIN, while others have privacy concerns.
+Whatever your reason, removing facial recognition is not difficult.

 How to Remove Facial Recognition Sign-in

-To disable facial recognition sign-in on your Windows 11 account, you’ll need to go into your Settings.
+To disable facial recognition sign-in on your Windows 11 account, you’ll need to navigate to your Settings.

 What Happens Next?